gamingPanther3/Calculator/README.md

 - To find the square root of 16, enter `√(16)`.
 - To calculate the factorial of 5, enter `5!`.

-The calculator will automatically convert scientific notation to decimal notation when calculating results.
+The calculator automatically converts scientific notation to decimal notation when calculating results.

-Here are some examples of how to use scientific notation with the calculator:
+## Examples of how to use scientific notation with the calculator:
 - To enter 6.022 x 10^23, enter `6.022e23`.
 - To enter 2.718 x 10^-5, enter `2.718e-5`.

 The calculator will also display results in scientific notation if the result is very large or very small.

+## Usage:
+- Use `CalculatorActivity.calculate(x)` to perform a calculation.
+- Replace `x` with the math problem.
+The problem must be specified in a string and can contain more than two different or identical numbers or operators.